-The internet engineering task force is the most significant ad hoc group that gives technical directions to the internet architecture board, internet engineering steering group.
+The internet engineering task force is the most significant ad hoc group that gives technical directions to the internet architecture board, and internet engineering steering group.

-The internet society is an internationally made non-profit organization founded in 1992 that assures an open development, the evolution of the internet for people's benefit.
+The internet society is an internationally made non-profit organization founded in 1992 that assures an open development, and the evolution of the internet for people's benefit.